KDAB/KDSoap/README.txt

 the means to create web services without the need for any further component such as a dedicated web server.

+KDSoap also supports writing SOAP servers easily.

 KD Soap targets C++ programmers who use Qt in their applications.

 For more information, see https://www.kdab.com/development-resources/qt-tools/kd-soap

 Using KD Soap
 =============
-KD Soap requires Qt 5.7.0 or newer, and a compiler with C++11 support.
+KD Soap requires Qt 5.9.0 or newer, and a compiler with C++11 support.
 Qt6 support is added starting with KD Soap version 2.0.

 See [INSTALL.txt](INSTALL.txt) for installation instructions using CMake.